doeun-kim/website_template/README.md

   - Branch: main - /(root)
   Then, click "save"
 6. Add more html pages and customize your website (Use Google and ChatGPT!)
+  - I distributed an old version template to a few people.
+You can find a good example of personalizing the template from [Soonhong Cho](http://soonhong-cho.github.io)'s website.
 7. delete "README.md" file in the repository

 Now go to "<your_github_id>.github.io" to check your website